twbs/bootstrap/docs/getting-started/options.md

 Do the same for any variable you need to override, including the global options listed below.

 ## Global options

+Customize Bootstrap 4 with our built-in custom variables file and easily toggle global CSS preferences with new `$enable-*` Sass variables.
+Override a variable's value and recompile with `npm run test` as needed.

 You can find and customize these variables for key global options in our `_variables.scss` file.